Protect your iOS device

 • Completely power off your devices at night.

-• Get into habit of turning wifi, Bluetooth, and/or network sharing off when you are not using them.
+• Get into the habit of keeping wifi, Bluetooth and/or network sharing off and only enable them when you need to use them.

-• Learn how you can selectively turn on wifi and Bluetooth in airplane mode, to use only services you want.
+• To learn how to selectively turn on wifi and Bluetooth while your device is in Airplane mode, see Apple's guide on how to use Airplane mode.

-• Turn off Personal Hotspot off when you are not using it.
+• Turn off Personal Hotspot when you are not using it.

-• Make sure your device is not providing an internet connection to someone else using Personal Hotspot: follow the Disconnect Devices instructions here.
+• Make sure your device is not providing an internet connection to someone else using Personal Hotspot.
+Go to Settings > Cellular > Personal Hotspot or Settings > Personal Hotspot and make sure that the "Allow Others to Join" option is disabled.

 Learn why we recommend this

-For this reason, it is a good idea to turn off these connections when you are not using them, particularly wifi and Bluetooth.
-This limits the time an attacker might have to access your valuables without you noticing that something strange is happening on your device (like it running slowly or overheating when you are not using it heavily).
+For these reasons, it is a good idea to turn off these connections when you are not using them, particularly wifi and Bluetooth.
+This limits the time an attacker might have to access your valuables without you noticing that something strange is happening on your device.

 Learn why we recommend this

-When you turn your device's wifi connectivity on, it tries to look for any wifi network it remembers you have connected to before.
+When you turn wifi connectivity on, your device tries to look for any wifi network it remembers you have connected to before.
 Essentially, it "shouts" the names of every network on its list to see if they are available to connect to.
-Someone snooping nearby can use this "shout" to identify your device, because your list is usually unique: you have probably at least connected to your home network and your office network, not to mention networks at friends' houses, favorite cafes, et cetera.
-This fingerprint-like identification makes it easy for someone snooping in your area to target your device or identify where you have been.
+Someone snooping nearby can use this "shout" to identify your device, because your list is usually unique: you have probably at least connected to your home network and your office network, not to mention networks at friends' houses, favorite cafes, etc. This fingerprint-like identification makes it easy for someone snooping in your area to target your device or identify where you have been.

 To protect yourself from this identification, erase wifi networks your device has saved and tell your device not to remember networks.
 This will make it harder to connect quickly, but saving that information in your password manager instead will keep it available to you when you need it.